-Correa ‘Autumn Blaze’ is small and compact, growing to a height of about 30 centimetres with a spread of 1.5 metres.
+It is small and compact, growing to a height of about 0.3 metres with a spread of 1.5 metres.

-The flowers are the outstanding feature of this cultivar.
-They are tubular and bright orange with pale pink on the petal tips.
-As well as being conspicuous, the blooms are also profuse and cover the plants.
+Correa spp. often have mostly solitary flowers or up to 10 flowers arranged in cymes.
+In this cultivar, the flowers are the outstanding feature; tubular and bright orange with pale pink on the petal tips, to around 25 mm long by 15 mm wide at the opening.
+As well as being conspicuous, the blooms are also profuse and cover the plants, mostly in Autumn.

 The long flowering period extends from autumn to winter.
 Winter flowering plants are always welcome in cold climate gardens when blooms tend to be a trifle scarce.
 As with all correas, ‘Autumn Blaze’ flowers attract honeyeaters.
 Tip pruning will increase both foliage density and flowers.